-In a special panel on Religion and pro-choice values, Professor David Voas (Head of Department of Social Science at University College London, and member of the Executive Committee of the European Values Study) gives a keynote speech entitled :”The power of nones: Why secularization matters“
+In a special panel on Religion, national identity and pro-choice values, Professor David Voas (Head of Department of Social Science at University College London, and member of the Executive Committee of the European Values Study) gives a keynote speech entitled :”The power of nones: Why secularization matters“

 The Local Organizing Committee at GORBI, Tbilisi, Georgia

 Lucy Flynn, Rian Hulscher , Merab Pachulia

 Morten Frederiksen (Aalborg Universitet, Copenhagen, Denmark); Vera

 Lomazzi (GESIS Leibniz Institute for the Social Sciences, Cologne,